FAQs About Keeping Out Critters

 Q: Why should I use an electric fence instead of a traditional fence?

-A: Electric fences can be portable and are far less costly then a barrier type fence.
+A: Electric fences can be portable and are far less costly than a barrier type fence.
 Plus, you don't block the view.
 In addition, using electric wires on the top or bottom of a chain link or wood fence prevents your pet or other animals from digging under or jumping over the fence.

 Q: Can I electrify an existing wood, vinyl or chain link fence?